High Protein Baked Oatmeal

 This post may contain affiliate links.
 Please read our disclosure policy.

 There’s no doubt that oatmeal is nutritious and delicious.
-But if we’re being honest, the standard bowl of oats can become boring over time.
-So, why not make a high protein baked oatmeal instead?
+But if we’re being honest, the standard bowl of old fashion oats can become boring over time.
+So, why not make a high-protein baked oatmeal instead?
 With ingredients like mashed bananas and maple syrup, this banana bread-like dish is hard to resist.

 Besides, protein powder isn’t just for smoothies.
 It works well in a variety of recipes (like pancakes).

 And while it’s easy to mix protein powder into a plain ol’ oatmeal, this option allows you to prepare it in advance.
-One recipe makes enough for about a week’s worth of breakfast!
+One recipe makes enough for about a week’s worth of breakfast, though it’s delicious as a snack or dessert too.
 How’s that for meal prep?

 Photo: Kirsten Nunez

-You’ll also need an assortment of fruits, like blueberries and sliced strawberries, to garnish the baked oatmeal.
+• Fruits.
+You’ll also need an assortment of fruits, like sliced fresh strawberries and blueberries, to garnish the baked oatmeal.
+This is an easy way to add flavor, natural sweetness, and nutrients like vitamin C to the dish.

 Photo: Kirsten Nunez